Eczema vaccinatum: Symptoms

-Smallpox vaccine should not be given to patients with a history of eczema.
-Because of the danger of transmission of vaccinia, it also should not be given to people in close contact with anyone who has active eczema and who has not been vaccinated.
-People with other skin diseases (such as atopic dermatitis, burns, impetigo, or herpes zoster) also have an increased risk of contracting eczema vaccinatum and should not be vaccinated against smallpox.
+Older, replicating vaccinia vaccines like ACAM2000 or the historic Dryvax should not be given to patients with a history of eczema.
+Because of the danger of transmission of vaccinia, these also should not be given to people in close contact with anyone who has active eczema and who has not been vaccinated.
+People with other skin diseases (such as atopic dermatitis, burns, impetigo, or herpes zoster) also have an increased risk of contracting eczema vaccinatum.
+Third-generation smallpox/monkeypox vaccines currently used in public health programmes do not contain live replicating vaccinia and are therefore not subject to this warning.